ewall/GettingDataProject/README.md

 ![data diagram](https://coursera-forum-screenshots.s3.amazonaws.com/ab/a2776024af11e4a69d5576f8bc8459/Slide2.png)

+The raw data in the "Inertial Signals" folders is not imported, since that data was cleaned and incorporated into the input data files mentioned above by the original study preparers.

 ### Step 2) Extract only the measurements on the mean and standard deviation for each measurement.

 The source data set, as described in `features_info.txt`, includes quite a few calculations for each measured signal, including the mean, standard deviation, min/max, correlation, etc.